interlay/interlay.github.io/docs/vault/overview.md

 - **Theft**: a Vault is considered to have committed theft if it moves/spends BTC from unauthorized by the interBTC bridge.
 Theft is detected and reported by [Vaults](/vault/overview) via an SPV proof.

-- **Severe Undercollteralization**: a Vaults drops below the `110%` liquidation collateral threshold.
+- **Severe Undercollteralization**: a Vaults drops below the liquidation collateral threshold (`110%` in our example).

-In both cases, the **the Vault's entire BTC holdings are liquidated and its DOT collateral is slashed - up to `150%` (secure collateral threshold) of the liquidated BTC value**.
+In both cases, the **the Vault's entire collateral is liquidated - up to the secure collateral threshold (`150%`  in our example) of the liquidated BTC value - and BTC holdings are considered lost**.

-Consequently, the interBTC bridge initiates a [**Burn Event**](/overview?id=burn-event-restoring-a-11-physical-peg) to restore the 1:1 balance between BTC and interBTC.
+Consequently, the interBTC bridge initiates a **[Burn Event](/vault/overview?id=burn-event-restoring-a-11-physical-peg)** to restore the 1:1 balance between BTC and interBTC.

 ### Crash Failures (Failed Redeem)

 If Vaults go offline and fail to execute redeem, they are:

 - **Penalized** (**punishment fee** slashed) and
-- **Temporarily banned** for `24 hours` from accepting further redeem requests.
+- **Temporarily banned** for e.g. `24 hours` from accepting further redeem requests.

-The **punishment fee** is calculated as a percentage (`10%`) of the redeem amount at the current exchange rate.
+The **punishment fee** is calculated as a percentage (e.g. `10%`) of the redeem amount at the current exchange rate.

 ## Burn Event: Restoring a 1:1 Physical Peg

-When a Vault is liquidated, its DOT collateral is slashed up to `150%` of the liquidated BTC value, given the exchange rate at the time of liquidation.
+When a Vault is liquidated, its DOT collateral is slashed up to `150%` (example) of the liquidated BTC value, given the exchange rate at the time of liquidation.

 The interBTC bridge now has less BTC locked than interBTC minted - but more than enough DOT collateral to maintain economic security.
 To re-establish the physical 1:1 peg between BTC and interBTC, the interBTC bridge allows users to **burn interBTC in return for DOT at a premium rate**.